salesforce/kafka-junit/README.md

 [![Build Status](https://travis-ci.org/salesforce/kafka-junit.svg?branch=master)](https://travis-ci.org/salesforce/kafka-junit)

 This library wraps Apache Kafka's [KafkaServerStartable](https://github.com/apache/kafka/blob/1.1/core/src/main/scala/kafka/server/KafkaServerStartable.scala#L32) class and allows you to easily create and run tests against one or more "real" kafka brokers.
 No longer do you need to setup and coordinate with an external kafka cluster for your tests!
-The library transparently supports running a multi-broker cluster, it allows you to test how your software responds in various error scenarios, such as when a broker becomes unavailable.
+The library transparently supports running a single or multi-broker cluster.
+Running a multi-broker cluster allows you to validate how your software reacts under various error scenarios, such as when one or more brokers become unavailable.

 Currently the library supports Kafka versions 2.0.x, 1.1.x, 1.0.x, and 0.11.0.x.